 CPAP Humidification and Rain Out

-A heated humidifier adds moisture and warmth to the air delivered by the CPAP device.
-Because you can adjust the level of heat, heated humidification offers greater flexibility and reduces more severe symptoms and increases comfort of the treatment by the user.
-With increased comfort the user is likely to increase compliance and the ability to use the treatment for longer periods.
+With a heated humidifier, moisture and warmth are added to the air delivered by your CPAP device.
+Because you can adjust the level of heat, heated humidification offers greater flexibility and may reduce your more severe symptoms.
+With the improved comfort, you’re also more likely to increase your treatment compliance and use your CPAP for longer periods.

-In the summer months, some are unfortunate to suffer symptoms of hayfever, a runny streaming nose, often alternating with congestion can be exacerbated by the CPAP treatment.
-In these cases, heated humidification can also help to relieve nasal irritation and aid continued use of treatment.
+In addition, if you suffer from hay fever in the summer months, a runny streaming nose and/or congestion, CPAP can exacerbate these symptoms.
+In these cases, heated humidification may also help to relieve your nasal irritation and aid your continued use of your CPAP.

-There are several ways to help to lessen the problem of ‘rainout and the following may help:
+There are several ways to help reduce the risk of ‘rainout’:

 - Always have the device and humidifier positioned lower than the bed

 - Close the bedroom window, turn the humidifier down or raise the temperature in the bedroom at night, to lessen the difference between the room temperature and the hose

 - Tuck the tube under the bedclothes to keep it warm